tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <figcaption>Created with <a href="https://deepart.io/">DeepArt.io</a>.</figcaption>
 </figure>

 Rather than list all of GIMP's filters, here are the top-level categories into which they are arranged: blur, enhance, distort, light and shadow, noise, edge detect, generic, combine, artistic, decor, map, render, web, and animation.
-On average, a category probably contains around ten, so that's a lot of filters!
-Processing has eight in total.
+On average, a category contains around ten items, so that's a lot of filters!
+Processing has eight filters in total.

-Filters are easy to use.
-The [`filter()`](https://py.processing.org/reference/filter.html) function requires a predefined filter name as an argument.
-Depending on the filter, there may be a second parameter.
+The Processing [`filter()`](https://py.processing.org/reference/filter.html) function requires a predefined filter name as an argument.
+Depending on the effect, there may be a second argument.
 If you want to experiment, download this photo of Florentijn Hofman's *Rubber Duck*.
-However, you may prefer to just read over this section.
-An image comparing all of the effects is provided further along.
+Alternatively, you may prefer just to read over this section.
+The tutorial provides an image comparing all of the effects further along.

-<a href="{{ site.url }}/img/pitl06/wikimedia-backup/480px-Rubber_Duck_in_Sydney,_January_5,_2013" download>480px-Rubber_Duck_in_Sydney,_January_5,_2013.png</a>
+<a href="{{ site.url }}/img/pitl06/wikimedia-backup/480px-Rubber_Duck_in_Sydney,_January_5,_2013.jpg" download>480px-Rubber_Duck_in_Sydney,_January_5,_2013.jpg</a>

 If you have decided to write some code, place the image in the sketch's "data" sub-directory and add the following code: